Joekd1/neovim/README.md

 ## Configs:

-### Lazy.vim:

-Lazy.nvim is our package manager of choice.
+- Lazy.nvim is our package manager of choice.
 Our *Lazy.nvim* config works by loading each plugin from the *plugins* folder.
+- config/keymaps: Custom keymaps and remaps.
+Keymaps is loaded by Lazy.nvim after it finishes the setup.
+- config/options: The options are loaded by *Lazy.nvim* before it sets up the plugins.

 ## Plugins:

 The plugins used are:
 - Gruvbox: The chosen color scheme.
 Some ovverrides are made to improve the visibility of comments and line numbers.
+- mini.statusline: A simple lightweight status line.
+- oil.nivm : Edit filesystem files like any neovim buffer.